SozaJostin-Sc/SozaJostin-Sc/README.md

 # 💫 About Me:

-A passionate frontend developer from Nicaragua<br><br>🌱 I’m currently learning React<br><br>📫 How to reach me https://portfolio-two-tau-26.vercel.app/
+A passionate frontend developer from Nicaragua<br><br>🌱 I’m currently learning React and Vue<br><br>📫 How to reach me https://portfolio-two-tau-26.vercel.app/

 ## 🌐 Socials: